o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    }
    ```

 1. Open the **Editor** and you should see your tree swaying with the leaves still bending.
-If you don't, try opening the **Material Editor** and increasing the wind parameters.
+If you don't, try opening the **Material Editor** and increasing the wind properties.

 Amazing, our tree now sways and reacts to wind!
 Try to place multiple trees and observe how the trees sway differently when close together versus farther away.
 Also, add some lighting to make the trees pop!